Harris marches toward Democratic nomination as potential rivals endorse her - KESQ

 As of mid-morning Monday, as the swell of support for Harris continued to build, the biggest question might have been who she will choose as a running mate.

+A handful of Democratic lawyers, including those who have worked on vice presidential vetting processes in the past, are involved in this effort.

+The audition process is also playing out in public, with Cooper and Beshear appearing on MSNBC’s “Morning Joe” on Monday — with the intent that Harris was watching.
+An aide said she caught at least part of the conversations.

-Beshear, the two-term Kentucky governor, announced his support for Harris on MSNBC on Monday morning — and said he is open to joining Harris as her potential running mate, noting it’s “flattering to be a part” of the conversation about the vice-presidential nomination.
+Beshear, the two-term Kentucky governor, announced his support for Harris — and said he is open to joining Harris as her potential running mate, noting it’s “flattering to be a part” of the conversation about the vice-presidential nomination.

 He also offered a window into how he’d play the traditional attack-dog role of a running mate.
 At multiple points in the interview, Beshear attacked Republican vice presidential nominee JD Vance, who has family ties to Beshear’s home state of Kentucky.